gerardponsds/Meteorite-Identification/README.md

 - **Internet**: appropriate images were searched online.
 We took into account the background as well as the angle, because they should be from a cenital point of view, as if they were taken with a drone.
 - **Image manipulation software**: images from backgraounds and meteorites were croped and added together accurately, taking into account factors such as light direction, exposure or grain, so that an artificial contrasts does not trick the model.

+After all this steps, the dataset was not big enough, so we had to perform  differnt types of **Data Augmentation**.

 ## MODEL ARCHITECTURE

 The model's architecture has been inspired by the **VGG architecture**, created by Oxford researchers: